kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 The Gateway API [GEP-4731] introduces `XEndpointSelector` in the experimental channel (`gateway.networking.x-k8s.io/v1alpha1`) as a stopgap while this KEP matures.
-The Gateway API community has stated that `XEndpointSelector` will not progress to the standard channel.
-All Gateway API object reference fields that point to an `XEndpointSelector` MUST accept pluggable groups — not hardcoded to `gateway.networking.k8s.io` — to allow a clean migration to the core API once this KEP reaches GA.
+The Gateway API community has stated that `XEndpointSelector` will not progress to the standard channel; Gateway API implementations are encouraged to plan a migration to the core API once this KEP reaches GA.

 [GEP-4731]: https://github.com/kubernetes-sigs/gateway-api/pull/4731